In my earlier years, I was heavily committed to wanting things to go my way.

 My husband has been studying electronic music production and engineering for the past 8 years.
 It’s something he’s incredibly passionate about, and his dream is to do it for a living.
 So into his cave he happily went, creating for a couple of glorious, sweat pant wearing weeks.

-Somewhere along the 2 week period in which we had originally planned to spend on the beach, he got signed to a record label.
+Somewhere amidst the 2 week period we had originally planned to spend on the beach tanning are lily white arses, he got signed to a record label.

 Synchronistic events unfolded that never would have happened if our plans hadn’t been thwarted.